security-notes/infobyte-faraday-wiki/Executive-Report.md

 . $FARADAYINSTALLPATH/.couchadmin; python $FARADAYINSTALLPATH/pushExecutiveReports.py
 ```

-If this still doesn't work, please make sure you have the correct credentials and Couch URL in your .couchadmin file.
-The file can only be read by the root user, and should look like this:
+If this still doesn't work, please make sure you have the correct credentials and Couch URL in your $FARADAYINSTALLPATH/.couchadmin file.
+It was created during the server setup (done by the ./setup_server.sh script) and maybe the information has changed or wasn't created correctly for some reason.

+The file can only be read by the root user, and you should edit it to look like this, replacing username, password, couch_url and port with your own information.

 ```
 COUCHDB=http://username:password@COUCH_URL:PORT